Last updated: 8-JUN-2018.

 Caveat: this indicator works best with indices and highly liquid stocks.
 It is not recommended for stocks with poor liquidity (for that matter, any indicator).

 When any stock has to rally, it has to cross some levels.
-This can be prior resistance, last week's or month's highs etc etc. Here I have chosen 20 days high as the reference level.
-Why 20 days?
-Because there are 20 trading days in a month.
+This can be prior resistance, last week's or month's highs etc etc. Here I have chosen 20 days high as the reference level as there are 20 trading days in a month.

 All indicators give whipsaws and the KPLSwing indicator is no exception.
 But it is easy to know when a signal is likely to generate a whipsaw.